Usamos "poco", "mucho", "bastante", "nada" y "nadie" para hablar de cantidades.

 No hay nada en el carril bici, está vacío.
 (There is nothing in the bike lane, it is empty.)

 Nadie quiere viajar en coche.
-(Nobody wants to travel by car.)
+(No one wants to travel by car.)

 Totalidad o Adición (Totality or Addition)